 Katrina holds a Bachelor of Science from Canterbury University and a Masters in Regional and Resource Planning (with Distinction) from Otago University.

 In her role as Deputy Secretary Sector Enablement and Support, Katrina is responsible for ensuring all support to the sector and operations and programmes provided directly to learners focus on maximising learner achievement.
 Sector Enablement and Support was newly formed in early 2012 to bring together the Ministry’s service delivery functions into one place.
 Also a critical priority is the significant Education Renewal Programme in Christchurch, which will provide considerable learning opportunities for the rest of the country.

 Deputy Secretary and Director of the Chief Executive's Office: Andrew Hampton

-Andrew joined the Ministry in January 2013 in the new role as Deputy Secretary and Director of the Chief Executive's Office.
+Andrew joined the Ministry in January 2013 in the new role of Deputy Secretary and Director of the Chief Executive's Office.
 This followed 17 years in the Justice and Treaty of Waitangi sectors, the last 12 in senior management roles.

-Immediately prior to joining the Ministry Andrew was Deputy Chief Executive at the Crown Law Office where he oversaw a comprehensive change programme following several external reviews.
+Immediately prior to joining the Ministry, Andrew was Deputy Chief Executive at the Crown Law Office where he oversaw a comprehensive change programme following several external reviews.
 As Deputy Secretary for Courts he lead the Ministry of Justice's earthquake response and also oversaw the introduction of digital transcription services to the court system and the building of the Supreme Court of New Zealand.